Caravan Decking Cost

 Elevated Decking

 Posts will be required for elevated decking to prevent the boards from sinking into the ground.
-Posts should be spaced eight feet apart, so the number of posts you'll need at the cost of around £6.30 each will depend on the size of your decking area.
+Posts are often spaced around eight feet apart, although this isn't always the case.
+The distance required can depend on the material, joist size and any building regulations, and how many posts you need in total will also depend on the size of your decking area - all of which is likely to impact the total cost.

 However, keep in mind that if you plan on having your decking professionally installed, you will be given an overall figure rather than being informed of the cost of each post individually.